NEUROSPIN: From Physics to the Human Brain

 Each year, a growing percentage of the population in the developed countries suffers from neurological or psychiatric diseases.
 Large amounts of money are spent for the treatment and rehabilitation of these patients.
 Life expectancy is increasing and the potential benefits from research on the workings of the brain in an ageing population are obvious.

-The aim of NeuroSpin will be to push as far as possible the current limits of Magnetic Resonance Imaging (MRI) and spectroscopy to study the central nervous system, from mice to humans.
-Benefiting from French Atomic Energy Commission (CEA) know-how in the conception of magnets (DAPNIA) and NMR technology, this technical platform will be equipped with outstanding MRI/MRS equipment and related tools and an advanced computer platform.
-At this stage a feasibility study is underway for an ensemble of four MRI/MRS systems including a 3T and a 11.7T wide bore MR scanners for clinical studies, as well as a 11.7T wide bore system and a 17T small bore system for preclinical studies.
+The aim of NeuroSpin is to push as far as possible the current limits of Magnetic Resonance Imaging (MRI) and spectroscopy to study the central nervous system, from mice to humans.
+Benefiting from French Atomic Energy Commission (CEA) know-how in the conception of magnets (Irfu) and NMR technology, this technical platform is equipped with outstanding MRI/MRS equipment and related tools and an advanced computer platform.
+NeuroSpin houses a 3T and a 7T wide bore MR scanners for clinical studies, as well as a 11.7T wide bore system and soon a 17T small bore system for preclinical studies (early 2010).
+The design of a home-made whole-body magnet operating at 11.7T is underway (scheduled for end of 2012).

 NeuroSpin will house a fully equipped clinical suit with beds and test/examination rooms (neuropsychology, electrophysiology, pharmacology) to accommodate protocols involving normal volunteers and patients.
 The center will also be equipped with an animal care facility, as well as several laboratories (electronics, chemistry, biology, histology, molecular imaging…).
 NeuroSpin architecture will be designed by Claude Vasconi.
 Author of the Corum (Montpellier), of the Palais des Congrès (Reims), of the Paris-Berlin Center (Berlin), of the Chamber of Commerce and the International Bank of Luxembourg,...

-Located in Saint-Aubin/Saclay near Paris, this imaging platform will be unique in Europe.
-It will offer exceptional resources to the international scientific community with a strong multidisciplinary environment (mathematics, physics, computer sciences, signal and image processing, neurosciences, neuropsychology, neurology, brain development, molecular imaging, functional genomics,…).
+Located in Saint-Aubin/Saclay near Paris, this imaging platform is unique in Europe.
+It offers exceptional resources to the international scientific community with a strong multidisciplinary environment (mathematics, physics, computer sciences, signal and image processing, neurosciences, neuropsychology, neurology, brain development, molecular imaging, functional genomics,…).

-Projects will be aimed either at methodological developments (MRI/MRS physics, instrumentation, image processing, neuronal modeling, molecular imaging,….) or neuroscience applications (normal human volunteers or patients, animal models, neural modeling, biological effects of magnetic fields,…).
-Although the opening of NeuroSpin is scheduled for 2006, we are already collecting letters of intention from renown international teams (please download "Invitation to contribute a research project").
+Projects are aimed either at methodological developments (MRI/MRS physics, instrumentation, image processing, neuronal modeling, molecular imaging,….) or neuroscience applications (normal human volunteers or patients, animal models, neural modeling, biological effects of magnetic fields,…).
+NeuroSpin opended in 2007 and is accepting projects from renown international teams.

 Contact information: